Quirky Tree Sculptures at Lesnes Abbey Woods in South London

 Tree sculpture at Lesnes Abbey Woods in London

 Next up we ventured further into the woods and found a few surprises.
-Hidden among foliage and forest are quirky tree sculptures that were recently added by artist Tom Harvey who specialises in large-scale wood sculptures.
+Hidden among foliage and forest, we found a fabulous array of quirky tree sculptures.
+These sculpture did not churn up during my research before visiting so they were a total surprise.
+They were created by artist Tom Harvey who specialises in large-scale wood sculptures.

 Lesnes Abbey Woods in Bexley, London